visgl/deck.gl/dev-docs/RFCs/vNext/projection-mode-improvements-rfc.md

 * The shader already knows the scale so it could apply it without the app having to modify distance scales.
 * Implementing this mode is easy.
 I mainly want to make sure there is a use case for these modes before we add more complexity to the framework.

+The main advantages:
+* Somewhat better precision in 32-bit mode as the projections (trigonometry etc) are done in JavaScript 64 bits.
+Results are reported to be "between 32 and 64 bit".
-The main advantage I see would be somewhat faster rendering (no need for vertex shader to reproject lng/lats every frame).
+* Somewhat faster rendering (no need for vertex shader to reproject lng/lats every frame).
+The improvement may be limited in fp32 mode as rendering is typically fragment bound, although it may have bigger impact in 64-bit mode.
+* A bit more flexibility for the application when converting coordinates from other systems to web mercator

-But note that the precision advantages only comes when we use offsets instead of absolute coordinates, so this mode would need to support fp64.
+Note that the full "precision" advantages only come when we use offsets instead of absolute coordinates, so this mode would ideally need to support `fp64`.

+Questions:
-Maybe we would also add a `COORDINATE_SYSTEM.TILE_ZERO_OFFSETS` mode?
-But that makes things ever more complex to describe...
+* Maybe we could also add a `COORDINATE_SYSTEM.TILE_ZERO_OFFSETS` mode?
+But that makes the setup ever more complex...
+And what would the reference point be? lngLat or tile 0?

 ## Proposal: Prop to supply JavaScript Project Function

 What I have been thinking is to offer the user to provide a simple JS function that maps any position (from any other coordinates) to one of our supported coordinate systems.
 This function would be called during position attribute generation.
 I.e we'd still show a mercator projected world but be able to correctly position coordinates specified in other projections.
 If the project function projected to TILE_ZERO it would have perf advantages during render too.

 ## Proposal: Replaceable Project Shader Module for Custom Projections